 You may also like: 5 Health and Fitness Apps to Get Fit for Free at Home

-Despite the DU branding which possibly reminds you of a certain battery saver, this is a legitimately good screen recording app.
+Screen Recorder is a legitimately good screen recording app that is ad-free.
 It allows recording of your phone’s screen 1080p 60fps which is not a very common feature.
-DU Screen Recorder dares to step into the fun territory with an in-built GIF maker along with other features such as a front camera feed, built-in video editor, shake gestures, etc. The app has a decent UI it doesn’t feel quite like a quality app.
+Screen Recorder dares to step into the fun territory with an in-built GIF maker along with other features such as a front camera feed, built-in video editor, shake gestures, etc. The app has a decent UI it doesn’t feel quite like a quality app.
 Tablet support is a bit flaky too.
 By default, the app will add a watermark to your videos but this can be turned off in the settings.

 4. Google Play Games